-An issuer of a token qualifying as a financial instrument will, for instance, be required to publish a prospectus according to the Law of 10 July 2005 on prospectuses for securities, as amended.
-Additionally, the EU Prospectus Regulation will be applicable.42
+An issuer of a token qualifying as a financial instrument will, for instance, be required to publish a prospectus according to the Law on Prospectuses for Securities.
+Additionally, the EU Prospectus Regulation will be applicable.45

-It is relevant in this context that as of 21 July 2018, the Prospectus Regulation exempts security offers to the public with a total consideration in the European Union of less than €1 million calculated over 12 months from the obligation to publish a prospectus.43 The European legislator indeed considers that the costs of producing a prospectus are likely to be disproportionate to the envisaged proceeds of the offer.44
+It is relevant in this context that as of 21 July 2018, the Prospectus Regulation exempts security offers to the public with a total consideration of less than €1 million in the European Union, calculated over 12 months from the obligation to publish a prospectus,46 as European legislators consider that the costs of producing a prospectus are likely to be disproportionate to the proceeds envisaged from the offer.47

-An additional exemption may apply as the Prospectus Regulation offers Member States the option not to require the publication of a prospectus for offers of securities to the public not exceeding €8 million over 12 months, but only to the extent that the offer is limited to one single Member State and shall not benefit from the passporting regime.45
+An additional exemption also applies and this has been implemented into Luxembourg law.
+The Prospectus Regulation offers Member States the option not to require the publication of a prospectus for offers of securities to the public not exceeding €8 million over 12 months, but only to the extent that the offer is limited to one single Member State and it does not benefit from the passporting regime.48

-Since 21 July 2019, other exemptions are also applicable, which relate to, for example:
+Since 21 July 2019, other exemptions have also been applicable; for example, in relation to:

 - offers made to qualified investors or offers addressed to fewer than 150 persons per Member State (other than qualified investors);